XingxinHE/Hex/pages/Surface.md

 			- implicit representation
 	- 🎯Intent
 		- Why does representation matter?
 For each specific problem in [[Geometry Processing]], we can identify a characteristic set of operations by which the computation is dominated, and hence we have to choose an appropriate representation that supports the efficient implementation of these operation.
+	- 🕳Pitfalls / Cons
+		- A digital surface representation can only be an ==approximation== in general.
 	- 🚿Source
 		- 📝The common source of surface
 			- The raw information about the input surface is obtained by discrete [[sampling]] (i.e., by evaluation if there already exists a digital representation, or by probing if the input comes from a real object).